Some would say the rear differential is where the rubber meets the road.

 If your vehicle only makes noise or has a problem when cornering then the inspection of the spider gears or often called side gears should be performed.

 If there is no noise when the vehicle is traveling straight-ahead the ring and pinion gears and their associated bearings are probably not having a problem.

 In the case of an automatic positive traction type differential such as the one on my 2004 Chevrolet Blazer, noise diagnosis can be more complicated, because of the additional components involved in the locking operation.

 These types of rear ends have a clutch pack that transfers power to the wheel with the most traction.
 When the wheels are not slipping this clutch should be released and allow the vehicle to corner normally.

 Problems with the clutch pack can be mistaken for problems with the side gears or spider gears.
-Also in the lubrication fluid the General Motors positraction unit has a special additive to prevent sticking operation of the clutches when they apply and release.
+Also in the lubrication fluid the General Motors mechanical locking differentials contain a special additive to prevent sticking of the clutches when they apply and release.